All Episodes

 And I don't think there's a water shortage, is there?

-The the the claims about extra water leading to extra health benefits.
+The claims about extra water leading to extra health benefits, there's so many myths associated with this.

-Here's the CNN health babe in her report here, the anchor said, What's going on with this, Elizabeth?
+The anchor said, What's going on with this, Elizabeth?

-The reality is there is no specific prescription when it comes to drinking water, and that's what some experts say is part of the problem with the First Lady's campaign.
+The reality is, there is no specific prescription when it comes to drinking water, and that's what some experts say is part of the problem with the First Lady's campaign.

-Of course you should stay hydrated, and water is better than soda, but don't think that one extra glass is going to change your life.
+Of course, you should stay hydrated, and water is better than soda, but don't think that one extra glass is going to change your life.

-This drink up campaign that the First Lady is doing, it's being promoted by the American Beverage Association, and the companies in that group, well, they sell soda, among other things.
+This drink-up campaign that the First Lady is doing, it's being promoted by the American Beverage Association, and the companies in that group, well, they sell soda, among other things.

-It seems though that that is the message she's sending in that film that they played.
+It seems, though, that that is the message she's sending in that film that they played.

-It says, You gotta drink something, why not make it water?
+Why not make it water?

 I get it.